Everything you need to know about disability and inclusion in the church

 "Our mission is to make sure people can be with God, with community, in a way that is truly meaningful for them - and when that works, it's a beautiful thing."

-Ann Memmott PgC MA Ann Memmott, external adviser to the diocese on autism, shares her thoughts on how churches can make a difference to autistic people in their community.
+Watch our video where Ann Memmott PgC MA Ann Memmott, external adviser to the diocese on autism, shares her thoughts on how churches can make a difference to autistic people in their community.

-On 25 February, the diocese hosted a special vocations event featuring a range of engaging speakers sharing their stories of following their calling from God.
+Why not take a look at our event in 2023, where we hosted a special vocations event featuring a range of engaging speakers sharing their stories of following their calling from God.

 The Revd Tim Goode gave a keynote address entitled 'Healing to a Heresy' - you can watch that here.